Graphs in the 3--sphere with maximum symmetry: Abstract and spatial MS graphs

-For $A_5\times\Z_2$, if an order $2$ element and an order $3$ element generate the group, then the two generators have a form like $(12)(34)(67)$ and $(135)$.
-It is not hard to see the map between two such generating sets is an isomorphism.
+For $A_5\times\Z_2$, if an order $2$ element and an order $3$ element generate the group, then the two generators have forms like $(12)(34)(67)$ and $(135)$.
+It is not hard to see that the map between two such generating sets is an isomorphism.

-For $A_5\times S_4$, if an order $2$ element and an order $3$ element generate the group, then the two generators have a form like $(12)(34)(69)$ and $(135)(678)$.
+For $A_5\times S_4$, if an order $2$ element and an order $3$ element generate the group, then the two generators have forms like $(12)(34)(69)$ and $(135)(678)$.
 Also the map between two such generating sets is an isomorphism, and $A_5\times S_4$ has the property stated in the lemma.